- Dyed textiles

-- 10. Washing Traditionally finished fabrics were washed in natural flowing river water to remove the glue and excess dye.
+- 10. Washing Traditionally, finished fabrics were washed in natural flowing river water to remove the paste and excess dye.
 This process was famous as a signature event of Kanazawa called yuzen nagashi or yuzen washing.
 Today, washing mostly takes place in artificial watercourses located in the dyeing complex.

 Where to Buy & More Information